dchenk/async-swirl/README.md

 of [github.com/sgrif/swirl](https://github.com/sgrif/swirl), which extracted this library from the code that powers [crates.io](https://crates.io).

-Differences between dchenk/async-swirl and sgrif/swirl:
+Unlike sgrif/swirl, this crate:
-- dchenk/async-swirl supports `async` job functions.
+- Supports `async` job functions.
-- dchenk/async-swirl leverages Tokio to run jobs, which means that we don't need an additional library for thread pooling.
+- Uses Tokio to run jobs, which means that we don't need an additional library for thread pooling.
-- dchenk/async-swirl supports only [deadpool](https://crates.io/crates/deadpool) (i.e.,
+- Supports only [deadpool](https://crates.io/crates/deadpool) (i.e., [deadpool-diesel](https://crates.io/crates/deadpool-diesel))
-[deadpool-diesel](https://crates.io/crates/deadpool-diesel)) for database connection pooling.
-Although this means that dchenk/async-swirl has fewer customization options in this regard, the result is _much simpler_ code.
+for database connection pooling.
+Although this means that dchenk/async-swirl has fewer customization options in this regard, the result is _much simpler_ code and a streamlined API.
-- dchenk/async-swirl has far more conservative error handling and deliberately ceases to start processing new jobs when a fatal (runtime) error occurs processing a job.
-(This does _not_ mean that we cease to start processing new jobs if a job _returns_ an error.)
+- Has far more conservative error handling.
+For example, we deliberately cease to start processing new jobs when we cannot process a job or when a job panics.
+(This does _not_ mean that we cease to start processing new jobs if a job _returns_ an error, in which case the job is re-queued and we carry on.)
+- Supports configuring the number of retries to attempt for jobs.
+- Does not delete succeeded jobs from the database and instead keeps track of the status in a column.

 This library is still in its early stages and has not yet reached 1.0 status.

 ## Getting Started

 Swirl stores background jobs in your PostgreSQL 9.5+ database.
 As such, it has migrations that need to be run.
-At the moment, this should be done by copying our `migrations` directory into your own.
+At the moment, this is done by copying our `migrations` directory into your own.

-Jobs in Swirl are defined as functions annotated with `#[swirl::background_job]`, like so:
+Jobs in Swirl are defined as functions annotated with `#[swirl::background_job]` like so:

 ```rust
 #[swirl::background_job]